 25. Who Moved My Cheese?: An Amazing Way to Deal with Change in Your Work and in Your Life, by Spencer Johnson

-This book will help you know your purpose so you can focus and simplify your life, increase your motivation and prepare for eternity.
+This book will help you know your purpose so you can focus, simplify your life, increase your motivation, and prepare for eternity.

 It seeks to help the reader find answers to three of life’s most important questions:

 - Does my life matter?

 - What on earth am I here for?

 In The Power of Habit, Charles Duhigg explores why habits exist and how they can be changed.

 Consider this book if you want to discover how you can change your life by changing your habits.